One of the biggest blocks anyone will face on the road to manifesting a truly epic life is their own beliefs.

 Programming

-Many of our limiting beliefs about the world do not come from our own objective experiences.
+Many of our limiting beliefs about the world do not come from our lived experience.
 They are the ideas and fears of those who raised us, those who were around us, and even those of the media/society at large.

 If your parents had limiting beliefs about money (like so many of us!) then you probably picked up those beliefs too.
 “Money takes hard work to earn.”